Updated November 5, 2019

 The 2017 Commonwealth Fund’s Scorecard on State Health System Performance gave Florida an overall ranking of 39 out of 51 (the 50 states plus the District of Columbia).
 This is the most recent version of the organization’s scorecard of its comparison for states in the U.S. The Commonwealth Fund’s Scorecard rated Florida in several areas, including:

-- Uninsured adults aged 19 to 64: 49th ranking (20 percent in Florida, compared to the U.S. average of 13 percent)
+- Uninsured adults, including millennials, aged 19 to 64: 49th ranking (20 percent in Florida, compared to the U.S. average of 13 percent)

 - Uninsured children ages 0 to 18: 36th ranking (7 percent, compared to the U.S. average of 5 percent)